-At the conclusion of the assessment, a detailed technical report will be provided, which summarizes the methods of testing and the results of the tests, which includes:
+At the conclusion of the assessment, a detailed technical report will be provided, which summarizes the methods of testing and the results of the tests, which include:

 - Scope – A summary of what the overall testing phases and policy review accomplish.

-- Findings – A detailed report containing the test results from the internal and wirless network risk audit
+- Findings – A detailed report containing the test results from the internal and wireless network risk audit.

 - Recommendations – Identify strengths and weaknesses based on audit findings and policy review.
 Provide recommendations to help improve areas of concern.

 If you’d like to request an Internal Control Assessment in conjunction with your ITVA, find out more information here.